TITLE 6 PRIMARY AND SECONDARY EDUCATION

 A. The board recognizes its responsibility to the public to provide information concerning all of its actions, its policies, and details of its educational and business operations.
 In recognition of this responsibility the board shall:

-(1) open to the public all regular, special and emergency meetings of the authority’s board of directors, board standing committees and board ad hoc committees with notice consistent with the Open Meetings Act, Section 10-15-1 et seq.
+(1) open to the public all regular, special and emergency meetings of the authority’s board of directors and board standing committees with notice consistent with the Open Meetings Act, Section 10-15-1 et seq.
 NMSA 1978 and the resolution adopted by the board governing open meetings;

 (2) adopt an annual budget at an open public meeting announced publicly in advance;